Understanding pet insurance and animal liability for homeowners

 While a homeowners or renters insurance policy may not cover these breeds, pet owners can look elsewhere for coverage.
 Shopping homeowners insurance is the first route.
 Some insurers are willing to cover more exotic pets than others are.
 If an insurer will not cover one of the excluded breeds or pets, then the owner should ask their insurance agent to explore a canine liability or animal liability policy.
 This type of policy offers coverage for exotic animals, aggressive dog breeds, or animals with a known history of biting.
 Pet owners may also consider covering the risks associated with pet ownership with an umbrella policy.
 Insureds need to make sure the policy does not exclude their pet, but typically, umbrella policies have broader coverage allowances than primary policies.

 Statistics indicate that over 70% of rental properties are pet friendly, however, many of these properties do not allow pets over a certain weight and usually exclude many breeds.
 When homeowners are displaced from their property because of damage, the vast majority expect to be relocated with their pets and do not want to use pet boarding options.
-In some circumstances, homeowners decide to use temporary accommodations for pet boarding services while they are in temporary housing so they have more insurance housing options and avoid negotiations with landlords.
+In some circumstances, homeowners decide to use Sedgwick’s temporary housing division for pet boarding services while they are in temporary housing so they have more insurance housing options and avoid negotiations with landlords.
 30% of landlords choose not to allow any pets at their properties to avoid any chance of damage and because landlords retain potential liability for pet-related incidents.
 While state laws vary, landlords have a responsibility for the general safety of their property and tenants.
 Landlords should carefully craft their lease agreements and make sure their insurance coverage adequately addresses this exposure.

 Pet insurance, in contrast to pet liability insurance, provides coverage for an illness or accident a pet may sustain.
 Veterinarian costs can be expensive.
 If a pet has an accident or gets sick the owner may not be able to pay for the costs associated with the necessary treatment.
 In the same way that medical insurance pays for a sick person’s copays or hospital visits, pet insurance pays a portion of costs associated with vet visits.
 Below is a chart that shows the differences between coverage under a pet insurance policy compared to coverage under a pet liability policy.